Introducing a focus on directing that brings together the best of the Indie Film World

 Mary Harron: I Shot Andy Warhol, Notorious Betty Page

 Tom Kalin: Swoon

 To join our distinguished community of artists and visual storytellers, the first step is to apply:

-Be a part of the Stony Brook Killer Films experience!
+Be a part of the Stony Brook MFA in Film experience!